aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

     Cells</figcaption>
     </figure>

-    We use LangChain’s `RecursiveCharacterTextSplitter` class to split the documents into chunks and these documents, these chunks are then converted into embeddings using LangChain
+    We are now ready to split the documents into chunks, which can then be converted into embeddings to be ingested into OpenSearch.
+We use LangChain `RecursiveCharacterTextSplitter` class to chunk the
+    documents and then use the LangChain
-    `SagemakerEndpointEmbeddingsJumpStart` class via the gpt-j-6b LLM.
+    `SagemakerEndpointEmbeddingsJumpStart` class to convert these chunks
-    These embeddings are then stored into OpenSearch, again using LangChain, via the `OpenSearchVectorSearch` class.
+    into embeddings using the gpt-j-6b LLM.
+We store the embeddings into OpenSearch via the LangChain `OpenSearchVectorSearch` class.
 We package this code into Python scripts that are provided to the SageMaker Processing Job via a custom container.
 See the [`data_ingestion_to_vectordb.ipynb`](./data_ingestion_to_vectordb.ipynb)
     notebook for the full code.